 Put Your Skill and Knowledge on the line in this Competition!

-The Appalachian Trainer Face Off is a concept that a handful of rescues have found massive success hosting.
+The Appalachian Trainer Face Off is a concept that showcases adoptable horses and good trainers!

 As a rescue and equine organization, we know a primary reason in our area that horses end up without a home is lack of a solid foundation.
-Another issue is really knowing who the gifted trainers are in our area when a horse owner is looking for a trainer because there are limited venues to showcase our trainers at their best.
+Another issue is people being unaware of who to reach out to when they need a trainer!

 Where do you apply?

-You will submit a biography, a link to your website/social media pages (if applicable), photos of your facility, a training video and written application.
+You will submit a biography, links to your website/social media pages (if applicable), photos of your facility, a training video, written application and references.

-Upon selection to participate, You will attend a day event on May 15th to pick up Your rescue horse in Lesage, WV, which will be broadcast live on Facebook.
+Upon selection to participate, You will attend a day event in May to pick up Your rescue horse in Lesage, WV, which will be broadcast live on Facebook.

 Trainers will submit videos of at least 5 minutes long, several photos and a write up of several paragraphs on the dates listed here (2x monthly, at minimum, but the more you post online, the more interest your work and the horse generates) either on their personal social media pages, Youtube or directly to Heart of Phoenix.
 Heart of Phoenix will share all of your updates all of our social media and online outlets with links to the trainer’s website, email and social media pages.
 This is where you “market” your skill and your partner for the next 100 days.
 Heart of Phoenix will sponsor the best of these submissions to gain interest nationwide in the event.